magmodules/magento2-thefeedbackcompany/README.md

 ## Development by Magmodules

-We are a Dutch Magento® Only Agency dedicated to the development of extensions for Magento®1 and Magento®2.
+We are a Dutch Magento® Only Agency dedicated to the development of extensions for Magento® 1 and Magento® 2.
 All our extensions are well coded by our own team and our support team is always there to help you out.

 [Visit Magmodules.eu](https://www.magmodules.eu/)